 We Can Be Your Advocate

-Drug rebates are not a revenue source for RxBenefits.
-Our client-friendly contracts pass through 100% of the rebates we receive to our clients.
+As a PBO, drug rebates are not a revenue source for RxBenefits.
+Our client-friendly contracts pass through 100% of the rebates we receive to your self-funded employer clients.
 From contracting to clinical management, we have always worked on behalf of our clients to find low-cost solutions to help keep pharmacy benefits affordable and sustainable.